Creative Climate – mobilising through culture and the arts

 Angharad Wynne-Jones

-Creative strategist and network facilitator
+Creative strategist & network facilitator

 Angharad is a visionary leader with 30 years in the arts and culture sector, specialising in strategic cultural planning and public engagement.
 She has led major projects at Arts House, the State Library of Victoria, and Arts Centre Melbourne, with a focus on climate, community, and cultural innovation.